 The HP Elite Dragonfly sports an excellent midnight blue magnesium chassis coupled with a vivid display that accentuates colorful imagery.
 It’s a great choice for business use with nearly 13 hours of battery life, making it a long-lasting powerhouse.
 If you’re looking for a great laptop with 4G LTE capabilities, the Dragonfly is our number one choice.
 It comes with an Intel XMM 7360 LTE-Advanced chip, which allows users to connect to the internet using 4G.

-Due to its Intel UHD 620 GPU, it’s not made for gaming and should never be used as such.
+Due to its Intel UHD 620 GPU, it’s not made for gaming and shouldn't be used as such.
 However, it’s perfect for getting work done thanks to its 8th Gen Intel Core i7 CPU.
-Frankly, it’s also really nice to look at, although it’s not as nice to listen to.
-The Dragonfly provides underwhelming audio quality.
+It’s also really nice to look at, although it’s not as nice to listen to; the Dragonfly provides underwhelming audio quality.
 It can also be a bit expensive, as this version of the Dragonfly costs $2,169.

 See our full HP Elite Dragonfly review